Hiwonder-docs/24-Channel-Servo-Controller/source/docs/5_C51_Development_formatted.md

 }
 ```
 Before running the main program, call the `InitUart()` function to initialize the UART.
-Then, use functions from the `lsc2d.c` file to send data to the 24-ch servo controller and control the servo’s movement.
+Then, use functions from the `lsc2d.c` file to send data to the 24-ch servo controller and control the servo's movement.

 ### 5.2.2 Case 2 Control PWM Servo Speed